rohit-dimagi/tf-import/README.md

 ### Follow these steps:-

-1. Get AWS Access keys and put it into `default` profile under ` ~/.aws/credentials`
+1. Get AWS Access keys and put it into a profile under ` ~/.aws/credentials`

 2. Create Folder where you want to store the generated files.
     * This can be an existing repo